Skip to Main Content

 FAQs by Absecon clients

-Q. What counts as income for child support in New Jersey, including bonuses, tips, or self-employment?
+Q. What counts as income for child support in New Jersey?

 A. New Jersey looks at gross income from many sources, not just base salary.
 That can include overtime that is consistent, bonuses, commissions, tips, rental income, and self-employment profit after reasonable business expenses.
 Courts may also impute income if a parent is underemployed or paid in cash.
 Good documentation matters, such as tax returns, pay stubs, bank statements, and business records.
 Putterman Legal, led by Bonnie Putterman, provides solutions-focused guidance to mothers and fathers in Absecon and nearby communities and can help you gather and prepare supporting financial documents.
 For a comprehensive, confidential review of your case, contact Putterman Legal at (609) 625-8383.